Pranavraut033/ats-checker/LLM_GUIDE.md

 ## Migration Path

-### From v1 to v2
+### From sync to async

 No breaking changes.
-Your v1 code works unchanged:
+Your existing sync (v1) code works unchanged:

 ```typescript
 // v1.0 code (still works in v2)